Common names: blackwood Acacia

-Acacia melanoxylon (black acacia) is a tree (family Fabaceae) found along the coast of California, in the North and South Coast Ranges, and the San Francisco Bay region.
+Acacia melanoxylon (black Acacia) is a tree (family Fabaceae) found along the coast of California, in the North and South Coast Ranges, and the San Francisco Bay region.
 It favors disturbed areas, and is often found near buildings and agricultural sites.
-Black acacia, which has spherical cream-colored flowers, was introduced as a landscape ornamental and has escaped cultivation in some areas.
-Black acacia trees can develop root suckers that grow to become large clonal populations.
+Black Acacia, which has spherical cream-colored flowers, was introduced as a landscape ornamental and has escaped cultivation in some areas.
+It is native to south eastern Australia.
+Black Acacia trees can develop root suckers that grow to become large clonal populations.
 The trees also reproduce using seeds that are dispersed by water movement and human activities.
 To control mature trees, most root fragments must be removed to prevent resprouting.

 Plant Assessment Form - Information gathered by Cal-IPC on the impacts, rate of spread, and distribution of invasive plants in California.
 Does not include management information.

 Weed Management NotesNo Weed RIC Management Notes are available for this species.
 Check for information on other species in the genus on the Weed RIC site.

 There are no newsletter articles associated with this species yet.

 Presentations are linked where available.
 Where a presentation is not available, find more information by reading the abstract in the Cal-IPC Symposia Archive.

 - A test of the herbicide Weed Slayer for the control of invasive plants.
 Thomas, Don (2020)